JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 [28] Add visual indicator of character effects
 [30] Add animations for thrown items breaking
-[31] Scale thrown items to give the appearance of arc [32] Adjust item spawn rates and chances of specific items [33] Check item level and class before picking up
+[31] Scale thrown items to give the appearance of arc [33] Check item level and class before picking up
 [33] Add weight to items and characters to slow them down [34] Implement cursed items that have half stats and cannot be removed